Skinner Butte Habitat Enhancement

 - Work with Our Partners: Work with partners including Eugene-Springfield Fire Department, Rotary Club of Eugene, and other interested parties to help ensure Skinner Butte continues to be a wonderful place for people to enjoy.

-The project will take approximately 1-2 weeks to complete.
+Work will most likely take place in late January to early February and will take approximately 1-2 weeks to complete.
 Work will occur on weekdays only between 7 a.m. and 5 p.m.

 The project is funded, in part, by Community Assistance funding from the U.S. Department of Interior’s Bureau of Land Management (BLM).
 The BLM is also funding work this summer in other city-owned natural areas to reduce the risk of wildfire, including Suzanne Arlie Park and Coryell Ridge.